xanderstevenson/community-content-pipeline/README.md

 2. Use an online text to MP3 converter and attach the results to you post.
 Attach it to your blog/article on the Community.

-**In order to attach your MP3 to the blog post or article, you will need to compress it into a ZIP file.**
+**Remember to In order to attach your MP3 to the blog post or article, you will need to compress it into a ZIP file.**